alsieben/tello_humble_py_attempt/README.md

 Runs on ros humble (in a docker container)

-Requires: Docker, computer, checkerboard calibration pattern + aruco marker (or images of them on a moveable screen) of known size, DJI Tello drone
+Requires: Docker, checkerboard calibration pattern + aruco marker (or images of them on a moveable screen) of known size, DJI Tello drone

 # Setup
 Clone the repo and navigate to the main folder.
 To start the docker container, run: